votchallenge/website/contents/vot2014/dataset.md

 The sequences were chosen from a large pool of sequences including the [ALOV dataset](http://www.alov300.org/) using a methodology based on clustering visual features of object and background so that those 25 sequences sample evenly well the existing pool.

+The sequences were annotated by the VOT committee using rotated bounding boxes in order to provide highly accurate ground truth values for comparing results.

 The dataset is automatically downloaded by the evaluation kit during the install process; there is no need to separately download the sequences for the challenge.
 If you are solely interested in the sequences, please download the [dataset](http://box.vicos.si/vot/vot2014.zip).
 The compressed file contains the single images of each sequence and per frame labels of the rotated bounding box marking the object.
 The labels are stored in a text file with the format:

 	frameN: X1, Y1, X2, Y2, X3, Y3, X4, Y4